 Prospective Induction candidates should refer to the updated Induction program: https://extension.ucsd.edu/courses-and-programs/clear-credential

-Requirements have recently changed for the Level I Education Specialist credential in the transition to preliminary Education Specialist credential, candidates may need to take additional coursework before beginning Track 1 or 2.
+Requirements have recently changed for the Level I Education Specialist credential in the transition to preliminary Education Specialist credential, candidates may need to take additional coursework before beginning the program.

 Early Completion Option (ECO)